arungudelli/python.shiksha/content/en/tips/check-if-an-element-is-in-a-list-in-Python.md

 Sometime or other while coding in Python, we surely require to assure ourselves that the value we are searching exists in a list or not in order to continue our code.

-Lists being an important Data structure in Python are used in almost every field where python is used.
+Lists being an important Data structure in Python are used in almost every field where Python is used.

 Thus checking for a value being an important use case, If the list is large, we need to be very careful to search the elements inside of a list to avoid performance issues.